-5.1.1 Restoration
+5.2.4 Restoration

-Restoration of areas of degraded coastal dune habitat is important for reestablishing high quality habitat coastal sand dune habitat which may also be suitable WSP wintering habitat.
+Restoration of areas of degraded coastal dune habitat is potentially important for reestablishing high-quality habitat coastal sand dune habitat which could also be suitable WSP wintering habitat.
 The primary efforts necessary for coastal sand dune restoration in Critical Habitat Unit 48 will be removal of non-native and invasive vegetation with reestablishment of coastal sand dune species native to the Newport Beach ecosystem.
+As noted above, such an effort would be focused on the areas between the dunes and the boardwalk and would include areas of fig marigold (ice plant) and small pockets of ornamental vegetation immediately adjacent to the boardwalk as depicted on Exhibit 9.
+Areas of dune habitat between G Street and the Wedge include areas of undisturbed dune habitat supporting only native vegetation mixed with areas of dune that supports areas of non-native fig marigold which exhibits low densities ranging from an estimated ten-percent cover to approximately 40-percent cover in the areas with highest density.
+Native vegetation occurs throughout these areas.